runarorama/fpiscompanion/manuscript/notes.md

 The [Wikipedia article on corecursion](http://en.wikipedia.org/wiki/Corecursion) is a good starting point for understanding the concept.

 The article on [Coinduction](http://en.wikipedia.org/wiki/Coinduction) has some further links.
-Dan Piponi's article ["Data and Codata"](http://blog.sigfpe.com/2007/07/data-and-codata.html) talks about corecursion as "guarded" recursion.
+Dan Piponi's article [*Data and Codata*](http://blog.sigfpe.com/2007/07/data-and-codata.html) talks about corecursion as "guarded" recursion.

-Ralf Hinze's paper ["Reasoning about Codata"](http://www.cs.ox.ac.uk/ralf.hinze/publications/CEFP09.pdf) brings equational reasoning to corecursive programs by employing applicative functors.
+Ralf Hinze's paper [*Reasoning about Codata*](http://www.cs.ox.ac.uk/ralf.hinze/publications/CEFP09.pdf) brings equational reasoning to corecursive programs by employing applicative functors.
 Hinze's paper will be more comprehensible to readers who have finished part 3 of our book.

 ### Tying the knot